 Board of Trustees

 Max L. Carter recently retired as the William R. Rogers Director of Friends Center and Quaker Studies at Guilford College.
 He taught at the Friends Boys School 1970-72, having learned about Quaker work in Palestine from his Aunt Annice Carter, who served for many years in Ramallah between 1929 and 1967.
 Together with his wife Jane, he leads annual work/study groups to Palestine.
-Their daughter, Maia Hallward, taught at the Friends Schools 1998-2000.
-In his work at Guilford College, Max has helped bring many Palestinian students to the College and has arranged for numerous programs about Palestine.
-Max attended Ball State University as an undergraduate, received a Masters in ministry at Earlham School of Religion, and earned a Ph.D. in American Religious History at Temple University.
+Their daughter, Maia Hallward, taught at the Ramallah Friends School 1998-2000.
+During his work at Guilford College, Max helped bring many Palestinian students to the college and arranged for numerous informative programs about Palestine.
+Max attended Ball State University as an undergraduate, received a master’s degree in Ministry at Earlham School of Religion, and earned a Ph.D. in American Religious History at Temple University.

-Mazen is a RFS alumna and “lifer” who graduated in 1971.
+Mazen is a RFS alumnus (Class of 1971), he rejoined the Board in 2015, after previously serving from 2005 to 2008.
 Mazen is a civil engineer with over 40 years of experience in engineering, construction, and management of infrastructure projects for water, road works, environmental projects, petrochemical projects and heavy civil engineering projects.
 He has built roads, bridges and high-rise office and hotel towers throughout the Middle East, including Abu Dhabi, Dubai, Kuwait, Yemen, Palestine, Oman, Saudi Arabia and Libya.
-Mazen served as the Country Manager for Morgani Group in Palestine and worked for the Consolidated Contractor Group CCC in Athens, Qatar and Shanghi.
+Mazen served as the Country Manager for Morgani Group in Palestine and worked for the Consolidated Contractor Group CCC in Athens, Qatar and Shanghai.
 Mazen is presently the Managing Director at the Bethlehem Development Foundation.
-Mazen is married with three children, all graduates of the RFS.
-Mazen rejoined the Board in 2015, after previously serving from 2005 to 2008.
+Mazen is the father of three RFS alumni.